LNshuti/international-trade-ilustrated/README.md

 **Figure 1: 2020 Trade Balance**
 ![](output/deficit_plot_us_chn_rus.png)

 Not all products are created equal.
 The plot above shows aggregated measures of exports but does not include details on what these traded products are.
+In the table below, we show the top exports for each of the countries from figure 1 classified by Maslow's hierarchy of needs.

 **Figure 2: Product labels**